 They Already Used Their Retirement Savings for an Emergency

-Withdrawing money from your 401k before you’re eligible is a decision that can cost you 10 percent or more in early withdrawal penalties — further reducing your savings potential for your retirement years.
-And if you’re under 59 1/2 years of age, you’ll be subject to a 10 percent federal penalty and possibly a state penalty, depending on where you live.
+Withdrawing money from your 401(k) before you’re fully eligible is a decision that can cost you in early withdrawal penalties, further reducing the savings potential for your retirement years.
+The withdrawn funds will also incur a tax obligation, and if you’re under 59 1/2 years of age, you’ll be subject to a 10% federal penalty and possibly a state penalty, depending on where you live.

 They Don’t Have an Employer-Paid Retirement Plan

 For many workers, their employer doesn’t offer them a retirement plan — so they haven’t saved anything.
 According to research from The Pew Charitable Trusts, just over half of small and mid-sized businesses offer a retirement plan benefit.
 One of the top reasons given is the belief that employees prefer a higher salary over retirement benefits, leading them to prioritize pay in order to attract and retain workers.

 But if your employer doesn’t offer these benefits (or if you’re self-employed) that doesn’t mean you’re out of luck.
 There are other options available to you like a Traditional or Roth IRA, Solo 401(k), or Health Savings Account.